samiavasil/Daqster/README.en.md

 - **Simplicity**: Simplified architecture with fewer custom functions
 - **Independence**: External libraries check their own dependencies
 - **No duplication**: Dependencies are declared only once
+- **Independent test plugins**: Each test plugin can be disabled separately

 For more information see [Plugin Dependency Management](./Docs/PluginDependencyManagement.md).